-- In Language, boys scored 8% lower and girls 9% lower than the national average. - In Mathematics, boys scored 6% lower and girls 4% lower than the national average. - In The World Around Us, both boys and girls scored 9% below the than national average.
+- In Language, boys scored 5% higher than the national average whereas girls' performance was at par with the national average. - In Mathematics, boys' performance was 1% lower than the national average whereas girls scored 4% lower than the national average. - In The World Around Us, boys scored 1% higher, while girls scored 3% lower as compared to the national average.